lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ## How Do I Specify Which Device the Model Will Run On?

-To make it easier to try different assignments, we will make our application be able to set which device a model is to be run on using command line arguments.
+To make it easier to try different assignments, the application will use command line arguments

+to specify which device a model is to be run on.
 The default device will be the CPU when not set.
 Now we will do a brief walkthrough how this is done in the code, starting from the command line arguments to the Inference Engine API calls.
-Here we are highlighting the specific code, so some code will be skipped over.
-We will cover that code later, in other walkthroughs.
+Here we are highlighting the specific code, so some code will be skipped over for now to be covered later in other walkthroughs.

-To create the command line arguments, we use the previously described gflags helper library to define the arguments for specifying both the vehicle detection model and the device to run it on.
+To create the command line arguments, the previously mentioned gflags helper library is used to define the arguments for specifying both the vehicle detection model and the device to run it on.

 The code appears in "car_detection.hpp":

 ```cpp
 /// @brief message for model argument